mariscript/platemate/README.md

 10. Exit the container's CLI

+11. Create a new file in queries/ named "keys.py", and insert a yelp fusion key from the dev website.
+Additionally, you may use the key:
+    **_YELP_KEY = 'PNzIq6uOZAQTE_H3PMaWuSM9I8w1FfDbleMeaOSu2Iq8gqmxw93GuZh_chrmYzZ405-VvOQEkH20KRQ0S7dJi4bnbsYFFays4wxG8kDRlOko0eafGJc5gSmWIC_DY3Yx' _**

-11. Get ready to find your new favorite restaurant on Plate-Mate!
+12. Get ready to find your new favorite restaurant on Plate-Mate!

 ## Test [Should provide location of tests with test author]: